isw-kudos/kudos-docs/docs/boards/cp/migration.md

 ## Migrate Activities

 The migration interface is accessible at `https://[CONNECTIONS_URL]/boards/app/admin/migration` to select which Activities to migrate (ie ignore completed/deleted).
+For some explaination of the interface, see [Activity Migration User Interface](migration-interface).

 You can also set the `env.IMMEDIATELY_PROCESS_ALL` if you wish to migrate every Activity without the UI.